The most iconic destinations in Thailand for your reference

 Haew Suwat Waterfall is another of Thailand’s natural features that featured in The Beach.
 Found within Khao Yai National Park, itself one of Thailand’s most-visited national parks, the large waterfall tumbles down a 20-meter-high cliff to reach a pool at the bottom.
 It is surrounded by thick jungle and there’s lots of flora and fauna to spot.

 Damnoen Saduak Floating Market

-No one wants to miss Damnoen Saduak Floating Market in their Thailand trip, as it is one of the most famous such markets in Thailand.
+No one wants to miss Damnoen Saduak Floating Market in their Thailand trip, as it is one of the most famous markets in Thailand.
 Located in Ratchaburi province which is very near to Bangkok, it draws scores of tourists eager to experience a different way of shopping and see how trade was traditionally conducted in the Land of Smiles.
 If you go early in the morning, you’ll see boats rowing to the market area from nearby waterways, laden with fruit and vegetables, cooking equipment, clothes, souvenirs, and more.

 Let Us Help You Plan Your Thailand Trip.

 Don’t let the planning stress you out.
 Tell us your travel ideas and our travel advisors are very glad to give you suggestions and guidance for your trip planning.
 We can tailor-make your trip according to your interests and requirements, and help to create the best Thailand vacation for you.